Azure/azure-rest-api-specs/specification/compute/resource-manager/readme.md

     suppress:
       - D5001
     reason: The API response has binary format and file type which is valid Swagger format.
 However, the example must be a JSON file which does not support specifying this response format.
+  - where:
+      - $.definitions.RestorePoint
+    suppress:
+      - NestedResourcesMustHaveListOperation
+    reason:
+      - CRP supports the list /restorePoint operation by allowing customers to call Get RestorePointCollection with $expand=RestorePoints
 ```
 ### Tag: package-2021-03-01